cocolocomoco21/InterviewPrep/Chapter4_ProgrammingLanguages/ObjectOrientedProgramming-Encapsulation.md

 In object-oriented programming, encapsulation is the idea of bundling (encapsulating) data and methods within one unit.
 In OOP, this manifests as puting data/attributes and methods into one class, and therefore one one object.

 Further, encapsulation is often used to hide the internal representation and organization of an object from the outside.
-The internal representation can be accessed via methods (e.g. Getters or Setters), and
+The internal representation can be accessed via methods (e.g. Getters or Setters).

 ## More Details and Definitions